Ridwandarwis/Machine-Learning-Customer-Churn-Prediction/README.md

 - **Model Evaluation:** The model's performance was evaluated using metrics accuracy and F1-score.
 Cross-validation was used to assess its generalization ability.

 - **Hyperparameter Tuning:** We fine-tuned the model's hyperparameters to optimize performance.

-For detailed information on the model training process, please refer to the [training notebook](https://github.com/juliusmarkwei/Customer-Churn-EDA-Balancing-and-ML/notebooks/main.ipynb).

 ## Contributing